smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Audio Streaming/index.md

 # Audio Streaming
-Navigation apps are allowed to stream raw audio to be played by the head unit.
-The audio received this way is played immediately, and the current audio source will be attenuated.
-The raw audio has to be played with the following parameters:
+A navigation app can stream raw audio to the head unit.
+This audio data is played immediately.
+If audio is already playing, the current audio source will be attenuated and your audio will play.
+Raw audio must be played with the following parameters:

 * **Format**: PCM
 * **Sample Rate**: 16k
 * **Number of Channels**: 1
 * **Bits Per Second (BPS)**: 16 bits per sample / 2 bytes per sample

-In order to stream audio from a SDL app, we focus on the @![iOS]`SDLStreamingMediaManager`!@@![android]`AudioStreamingManager`!@ class. @![iOS]A reference to this class is available from an `SDLManager` property `streamManager`!@@![android]The `AudioStreamingManager` object can we obtained from `SdlManager`s `getAudioStreamManager()`!@.
+To stream audio from a SDL app, use the @![iOS]`SDLStreamingMediaManager`!@@![android]`AudioStreamingManager`!@ class.
+A reference to this class is available from the @![iOS]`SDLManager`'s `streamManager`!@@![android]`SdlManager`s `audioStreamManager`!@ property.

 @![iOS]
 ## Audio Stream Lifecycle
 Like the lifecycle of the video stream, the lifecycle of the audio stream is maintained by the SDL library.
 When you receive the `SDLAudioStreamDidStartNotification`, you can begin streaming audio.

-### SDLAudioStreamManager
+### Audio Stream Manager
 The `SDLAudioStreamManager` will help you to do on-the-fly transcoding and streaming of your files in mp3 or other formats, or prepare raw PCM data to be queued and played.

 #### Playing from File